academe/OmniPay-Payone/README.md

 ### Front End Purchase

 Works the same as Front End Authorize, but will require a separate `Server` API Capture.

+### Front End Credit Card Check

+Set this up the same way as the Client API Credit Card Check.
+The response is then used to generate the data you will need for the JSON to configure the form you will use to tokenise the card:

+    $jsonForJavaScript = json_encode($request->send()->getData());

+Setting up the card tokenisation form and JavaScript to process it, is out of scope for this guide.
+The official documentation provides good examples.
+Just replace the sample request config data with the contents of `$jsonForJavaScript`.

 ## The Shop Client API Gateway